What if our perception of emotion is fundamentally flawed?

 Founder | Instructor | Design Director

-Emotion is very simple
+Our Behavioral Operating System is very simple

 Let’s walk through it—step by step.

-Emotion is very simple
+Our Behavioral Operating System is very simple

 Let’s walk through it—step by step.